Rush - Moving Pictures

 In September, "Rush" returned to complete the pre-arranged show dates, with the band already playing the songs "Tom Sawyer" and "Limelight" live, before these were even recorded.

 In October 1980, the band entered its home studio "Le Studio", located at Morin-Heights, Quebec, and in less than two months, records the album that would change everything for them.

-A time of less than two months seems like nothing for a masterpiece like "Moving Pictures", but you'd be surprised to find out that the band would probably have managed to do it even faster, if not all the equipment they were familiar with been replaced.
-The band wasting precious studio time in order to learn and get acquainted with the new instrumentation placed there, including the 48-channel digital tape.
+A time of fewer than two months seems like nothing for a masterpiece like "Moving Pictures", but you'd be surprised to find out that the band would probably have managed to do it even faster, if not all the equipment they were familiar with been replaced.
+The band wastes precious studio time learning and getting acquainted with the new instrumentation placed there, including the 48-channel digital tape.

 As part of the experiment with the new instrumentation, the band uses, among other things, a special condenser microphone that was installed on Neil Peart's chest during the recordings and picked up the sounds reflected from the walls and the atmosphere in the studio.
 The microphone can be seen mounted on Peart's chest in the video of the song "Vital Signs":

 Luckily, today we can recreate some of the electrifying atmospheres that prevailed in "Le Studio" during the recording of the album, since apart from the song "Vital Signs" the band shot two more video clips for the songs, "Tom Sawyer" and "Limelight".
 The three videos were shot in the studio during the recordings and you can learn from them, even partially, about what happened in the studio.

 This album is the band's first to feature synthesizers in each of the songs.
 It is also the band's last album to include a song that lasted over 10 minutes.